sttseitlin/MOT-test-for-motocycles/README.md

 MOT Test is annual test of vehicle safety, roadworthiness aspects and exhaust emissions required in the United Kingdom for most vehicles over three years old.
 The goal of my project is to analyze results of MOT test committed by Class II, that is all motorcycles with or without sidecars.
 Class II includes Class I(motos up to 200cc).
 Period of analysis is 2024.

 ## Overview of tables
-### test_result table
+### 'test_result' table
-This contains details of individual MOT tests and of the vehicle tested.
+Contains details of individual MOT tests and of the vehicle tested.
 All tests which could result in a valid pass result are included.
 Column Name  | Description | Notes
 --- | --- | ---
 **test_id** | Unique identifier for a test |